microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ![multi-root hero](images/multi-root-workspaces/hero.png)

 >**Note**: Currently multi-root workspaces are only supported on the [Insiders](/insiders) build.
 The feature will be available in Stable builds soon.
+>
+>Multi-root workspace mode is still a relatively new feature and some extensions may not have adopted the new APIs.
+If some of your extensions do not handle multiple folders, you may need to limit their use to a single folder.

 ## Adding folders

 It is easy to add another folder to your existing workspace.
 There are several gestures for adding folders:

+### Add Folder to Workspace...

-* **File** > **Add Folder to Workspace** - Brings up an Open Folder dialog to select the new folder.
+The **File** > **Add Folder to Workspace...** command brings up an Open Folder dialog to select the new folder.

 ![Add Root Folder](images/multi-root-workspaces/add-root-folder.png)

 Once a root folder is added, the Explorer will show the new folder as a root in the File Explorer.
-You can right click on any of the root folders to add more root folders or to remove it.
+You can right click on any of the root folders and use the context menu to add or remove folders.

 ![Remove Root Folder](images/multi-root-workspaces/explorer-context.png)